destroyedlolo/Mer-de-Glace/README.md

   - [X] Command line tool (v0.5)
   - [ ] long standing commands are aborted when client connection is lost
   - [ ] Shell file name completion
-  - [ ] Generate return code to make automatic scripts easier
+  - [X] Generate return code to make automatic scripts easier (v0.10)

 - *for the future*
   - [ ] access to remote stats (is it really useful ?
 Mounting remote FS and using alternate root is already doing the job, see Use Cases)